cleb98/smart-agri-detection-system/restful_api/README.md

     - **"images"** contains information about the images captured by the microcontrollers, such as the date and time of capture, the species detected, and the image itself in binary format.
 - Foreign keys establish a link between information about users, their microcontrollers, and images acquired by microcontrollers.

+---

 ## API

 ### Tools Used

-- **[FastAPI](https://fastapi.tiangolo.com/)** is a modern, high-performance web framework for creating APIs in Python.
-- It is compatible with open standards for APIs, such as OpenAPI and JSON Schema, making it an excellent choice for creating RESTful APIs and other web services.
+The APIs were developed in Python using **[FastAPI](https://fastapi.tiangolo.com/)**, a modern, high-performance framework suitable for creating web services and RESTful APIs.
+FastAPI is compatible with the **OpenAPI** and **JSON Schema** standards, making it an ideal solution for building web interfaces suited to industry standards.

-- The API has been deployed through **[Deta Space](https://deta.space/)**, a customizable cloud computing platform that offers complete control over users' data and applications.
+The APIs have been deployed on **[Deta Space](https://deta.space/)**, a flexible cloud platform that offers full control over users' data and applications.

 ### HTTP methods